Tourist traps in Europe and where to go instead

 Skip Copenhagen try Aarhus

 There are a lot of people who come to Denmark just to visit Copenhagen.
 And sure it is a beautiful place, but it is also crowded with tourists and overly expensive.
-What is to see in Copenhagen?
 Most of the people are going to Nyhavn, the brightly coloured place in the centre of Copenhagen.
 Truth is, there is not that much to do.
 You can take a picture there, but unless you have a high budget, it is not possible to eat dinner there without losing a fortune.

 Tourist traps in Europe and where to go instead

-The same goes for the statue of the little mermaid.
+The same goes for the little mermaid statue.
 It is beautiful and iconic, but also very small.
 Very often hard to see because it is surrounded by other tourists.

 Skip Prague try Olomouc